Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

   </tr>
 </table>

-**Q.4.c** Use the toolkit and the DNA templates below to implement the toggle switch according to your labeled gene-regulatory network from Q.4.b. assets/PSET4-2020 Q4C.png
+**Q.4.c** Use the toolkit and the DNA templates below to implement the toggle switch according to your labeled gene-regulatory network from Q.4.b.

 <figure>
 <a href="/assets/PSET4-2020 Q4C.png"><img src="/assets/PSET4-2020 Q4C.png"></a>
 <figcaption><b>Figure 4</b>.
 Implement the toggle switch according to your labeled gene-regulatory network.</figcaption>
 </figure>

-## (Q5)Plants with Genetically Encoded Autoluminescence
+## (Q5) Plants with Genetically Encoded Autoluminescence

 First read the abstract of the paper titled [Plants with Genetically Encoded Autoluminescence](https://www.nature.com/articles/s41587-020-0500-9).